zonca/zonca.github.io-source/content/jetstream_kubernetes_magnum.md

 Then edit `secrets.yaml` and modify the hostname under `hosts` to display the hostname of your master Jetstream instance, i.e. if your instance public floating IP is `aaa.bbb.xxx.yyy`, the hostname should be `js-xxx-yyy.jetstream-cloud.org` (without `http://`).

+You should also check that connecting with your browser to `js-xxx-yyy.jetstream-cloud.org` shows `default backend - 404`, this means NGINX is also reachable from the internet, i.e. the web port is open on the master node.

 Finally:

     bash configure_helm_jupyterhub.sh